 Athletes are frequently reminded of the importance of focus, but few understand how to improve at this skill.
-Fortunately, focus can be trained and improved like any other skill in sports such as stick-handling, shooting, and skating.
+Fortunately, focus can be trained and improved like other sport skill such as stick-handling, dribbling, and shooting.

 Here are three steps to improving your focus: